 Stacy Jones: the value of it as well.
 Because you can have a lot of impressions with really kind of crappy branding.
 Right?
-And that doesn’t matter so much, but you could have less impressions to a very niche audience with massive branding and storytelling and messaging that actually is going result in sales from it.
-So that there’s different ways to measure and look at where there’s value in quality.
+And that doesn’t matter so much, but you could have fewer impressions to a very niche audience with massive branding and storytelling and messaging that actually is going result in sales from it.
+So that there are different ways to measure and look at where there’s value in quality.

 Ryan Shank: Got It.
 And what tools are you using to, to measure those and then how, and then how do you deliver that to, to the client?
 Is it on a monthly basis?
 Are you having calls with them to kind of go over things like, like how, how does that work?